 Although shuttles are available to take Commencement guests to some diploma ceremonies, the streets surrounding Old Campus are extremely congested.
 Guests of colleges and schools at a distance from Old Campus may find it convenient to use a wheelchair for frail family members.

 Some professional schools reserve buses to take their Commencement guests to diploma ceremonies.
 These buses will be parked on College Street, facing north.
-Contact the school’s dean’s office for details.

-Seating for Commencement and Class Day, Old Campus
+Seating for Old Campus

 Old Campus is a relatively flat, grassy rectangle with accessible entrances on College, High, and Chapel Streets.
 In addition to these accessible public entrances, persons with acessibility issues or those who are frail along with accompanying family members may enter Old Campus via a specially marked gate on High Street near the Yale Post Office.
 There is a jumbo screen in front of this section that provides a clear picture of the ceremonies and ASL interpretation.
 Guests can also ask a volunteer in this area for an assistive listening device.
 There is no restriction on number of accompanying family members, and we are usually able to accommodate all who wish to sit in this area.
 All of Old Campus is accessible, however, should you prefer to sit elsewhere.